alephdata/aleph/docs/user-guide/101/basic-search.md

 ---

-Once you're comfortable with basic searches, you'll want to learn how to refine results with filters and create alerts.
-Head to the [advanced searches and dataset navigation section](../102/index.md) to keep going.
+Once you’re comfortable with basic searches, the next step is to refine your results using filters and explore more advanced search techniques.
+Head to the [advanced searches and dataset navigation section](../102/index.md) to continue.